WebAudio/web-audio-cg/audio-device-client/idl-example.md

 ### AudioDeviceCallback

 A callback function that processes a single `AudioDeviceClient` render quantum.
-The input array will be provided by the system and user files the content of the `output` array.
+The input array will be provided by the system and user fills the content of the `output` array.
 User also can use the passed `callback` function to explicitly pull samples from the associated context’s audio graph.